-SNAH Diversity and Inclusion
+SNAH Equity and Inclusion

 (Teaneck, NJ) October 12, 2023—The Henry P. Becton School of Nursing and Allied Health (a division of FDU Health) has received the 2023 Health Professions Higher Education Excellence in Diversity (HEED) Award from INSIGHT Into Diversity magazine, the oldest and largest diversity-focused publication in higher education.